Code-Institute-Submissions/sound-store-ms4/README.md

 ## Fonts Used
 1. Sonsie One - This font reminds me of some of the Fender guitars or Gibson guitars logos and therefore I thought it would be a good fit for a music related site.
 2. Roboto - Easy to read font used in the navbar links
-3. Tenor Sans - A readable font to render the product names font in.
+3. Tenor Sans - A readable font to render the product names and page headers in.

 ## Images
 The site relies heavily on images.
-The home page uses a carousel of three images, the login page and registration also use an image on each.
-These five images are used to represent the actual walk-in store.
+The home page uses a carousel of three images.
+These three images are used to represent the actual walk-in store.
 On the index page are clickable instrument-image links to the product categories.
 Also there are a large number of product images on the site.

+# Testing
+During development of the site Debug was set to True in the project level settings.py file.
+This provided me with django error screens when there were issues with my code.
+During deployment this was set to False and replaced with custom error screens.

+All testing of the site was conducted on both the deployed Heroku site and during development on the Gitpod server.

+## Manual Testing Of Each Section Of The Site
+### BASE.HTML
+base.html consists of the sites navbar with various page navigating links and the sites footer with social media links, the link to the contact app and to the blog, aswell as the copyright notice.
+When testing this page, I first of all checked all links on mobile view to make sure they matched the desktop view in their functionality, which they did.
+The main design difference between both is that on mobile there is a 'burger bar' icon leading to the navigation links in a dropdown menu.
+The search bar, profile link and shopping cart link all perform the same function as in the desktop view.
+Also the 'sound store' homepage link is not present in the mobile view but the home link in the dropdown menu performs the same function as it.
+#### Testing of each feature
+1. The 'sound store' link brings me back to the homepage.
+2. The searchbar allows me to search the site with my own terms.
+I tested this by typing 'bass' into it and a products page with all bass guitar listings renders.
+3. The 'My Account' icon opens up a dropdown menu.
+If I am signed out this reads 'Login' and 'Register'.
+If signed in as a non-superuser this reads 'My Profile' and 'Logout'.
+When signed in as a superuser this reads 'Product Management', 'Upload Blog', 'Customer Messages', 'My Profile' and 'Logout'.
+All links lead to their respective pages, 'Product Management' being a page for uploading products to the database.
+4. The shopping cart icon brings me to the shopping cart page.
+If this page is empty, a €0.00 will be present underneath the icon.
+If the cart has items in it, the subtotal of all items will be present underneath the icon.
+5. Each navigation link except home, which just renders the index.html template, opens a dropdown menu.

 # Bugs Encountered